aclaf/flagrant/docs/explanation/argument-files.md

 Supporting recursive expansion where argument files can reference other argument files enables modular composition of configurations.
 A base configuration file can be imported by multiple specialized configurations, and common settings can be factored out into shared files.

 Safe implementation requires explicit depth limits and cycle detection.
 The depth limit prevents abuse and ensures that expansion terminates in reasonable time.
 Cycle detection prevents infinite loops where files reference each other directly or indirectly.
-The detection algorithm should track the chain of currently-open files and fail if it encounters a file already in the chain.
+The detection algorithm should track the chain of currently open files and fail if it encounters a file already in the chain.

 Error messages for recursion problems should clearly indicate what went wrong.
 For depth limit violations, show the depth and the chain of files.
-For cycles, show the complete cycle path: "A → B → C → A".
-This helps users understand complex configuration structures and identify the problematic reference.
+For cycles, show the complete cycle path: "A → B → C → A." This helps users understand complex configuration structures and identify the problematic reference.

 ### Argument file search paths